martinit18/nested_fit/README.md

  Developer,
    - Address: Paul Dierckx, Department of Computer Science, K.U.
 Leuven, Celestijnenlaan 200 A, B-3001, Heverlee, Belgium, Paul.Dierckx@cs.kuleuven.ac.be
    - [http://nalag.cs.kuleuven.be/research/topics/fitpack.shtml](http://nalag.cs.kuleuven.be/research/topics/fitpack.shtml)
- - '*dpsort.f*' + dependencies from SLATEC library (no license) for sorting arrays with respect another array
+ - `dpsort.f` + dependencies from SLATEC library (no license) for sorting arrays with respect another array
- - '*WOFZ.f*'' for the complex error function from TOMS algorithm n.
+ - `WOFZ.f`' for the complex error function from TOMS algorithm n.
 680 (included in Fortran 2008)
- - '*rinteg.f*' to calculate the integral of a function using a nq points quadrature ( nq is any integer between 1 and 14 ).
+ - `rinteg.f` to calculate the integral of a function using a nq points quadrature ( nq is any integer between 1 and 14 ).
 Written by C. C. J. Roothaan (no license)

 ## Other resources